 (and the other tabs) for additional information and details.

 Those interested in mathematics genealogy can explore my mathematical lineage (at the Mathematics Genealogy Project).
+For those who care about such things, my Erdös Number is 3 (for information about Erdös numbers see the Erdös Number Project).

-These pages are still under construction, eventually they will all be populated and the material from my old web page migrated here.
+Some of these pages are still under construction, eventually they will all be populated and the material from my old web page migrated here.

 The views, opinions, and comments on these pages are those of A. J. Meir.